hhalim/Shift.Demo.Client/README.md

 Press escape (6) key to exit.
 ```

-The 1. add job command insert a simple Hello World job in to Shift queue.
-Multiple jobs can be added pressing the 1. key multiple times.
-The 2. key show simple progress for existing jobs added by the client app.
-Use 6. key to exit the demo and automatically clean up and delete all jobs.

-To run jobs added in Shift queue, run the [Shift.Demo.Server](https://github.com/hhalim/Shift.Demo.Server) console app.
+The 1 key insert a simple Hello World job in to Shift queue.
+Multiple jobs can be added pressing the 1 key multiple times.
+The 2 key show simple progress for existing jobs added by the client app.
+Use 6 key to exit the demo and automatically clean up and delete jobs added by the client app.